 Entrepreneurship education resources

-Most recently, Peter created the Startup Survival Podcast, a highly popular resource used by thousands of educators and budding entrepreneurs around the world.
+Most recently, Peter launched the Startup Survival Podcast.
+This is a highly popular resource used by thousands of educators and budding entrepreneurs around the world.

 To learn more about the entrepreneurial education, tune in to episode 9 of series 1 featuring enterprise educator, Dr Colin Jones.

 Liked this blog post?
 You may enjoy these articles too.